Yelfive/md-notes/Java/Spring/Bean.md

-Spring `bean` has the following `scope`, to determine the lifetime of a bean.
+Spring `bean` has the following `scope`, to determine the lifecycle of a bean.

-- `singleton`, with lifetime same as IoC container
+- `singleton`, with lifecycle same as IoC container
 - `prototype`, for multiple instances.
 It creates when the bean is fetched, and destroyed by Java GC
 - `request`, for a request of web application
 - `session`, for session of a web application